-In our research set up, participants who gave no equivalence refusals and no off-scale refusals would typically align with an aggregative approach, such as utilitarianism, prioritarianism, or pluralist egalitarianism.
-Judgements of participants with no equivalence refusals and two off-
+In our research set-up, participants who gave no equivalence refusals and no off-scale refusals align with an aggregative approach.
+Judgments of participants with no equivalence refusals and two off-scale refusals correspond to leximin.
+Participants who gave no equivalence refusals and gave an off-scale refusal in Lives vs. Nails but not in Lives vs. Paraplegia are considered to hold limited aggregative views.